For Teachers & Administrators

 • FairGame's own judge network — submit a request and we'll match you

 Access the judge recruitment email template in the Teacher Portal.
-It's a two-paragraph cold email that gets a much higher response rate than generic ask letters.
+It's a two-paragraph cold email that gets a significantly higher response rate than generic ask letters.

 Finding funding